 What does the Ontario Pipeline Coordinating Committee do?

-The Ontario Pipeline Coordinating Committee coordinates the review of natural gas projects in Ontario that require approval.
+The Ontario Pipeline Coordinating Committee coordinates the review of natural gas projects in Ontario that require Ontario Energy Board approval – such as pipeline construction and projects related to the storage of natural gas in geological formations.
 It reviews environmental assessments, considers reports prepared by the energy companies and raises any concerns with applicants before they submit their applications to the Ontario Energy Board.
-The Committee’s mandate and the steps in its review process are set in the OEB Environmental Guidelines for Hydrocarbon Pipelines and Facilities in Ontario (pdf)
+The Committee’s mandate and the steps in its review process are set in the OEB Environmental Guidelines for Hydrocarbon Pipelines and Facilities in Ontario.

 The Committee is made up of government ministries and agencies that have a role in reviewing natural gas transmission and distribution facility projects.
 It is chaired by a staff member from the Ontario Energy Board.